featuremine/yamal/README.md

 # Introduction

-Yamal is a message-oriented transactional IPC protocol.
-Yamal can be used to seamlessly interchange between local and distributed deployment.
+Yamal is an open source library for transactional low-latency IPC and data capture.
+It is used to build systems where data is communicated and captured between different processes very quickly, with an emphasis on ensuring the consistency and reliability of that data.
+This is especially important in environments where fast, reliable data transmission and storage are essential, such as financial trading platforms or real-time analytics systems.

 # How to build